pinkelephant4/Password-Generator/README.md

 - **Include Digits:** Users can choose whether to include digits in the generated password.
 - **Include Special Characters:** Users can choose whether to include special characters in the generated password.

+## Getting Started

+1. Clone the repository or download the script `passwordGenerator.py`.
+2. Open a terminal or command prompt and navigate to the directory containing `passwordGenerator.py`.
+3. Run the script using the command: `python passwordGenerator.py`.

 ## Usage

 1. Enter the desired password length when prompted.